King Charles III to begin most significant US visit: What to know

 “King Charles III’s visit should be understood as crisis management through ceremony,” said Salvador Santino Regilme, associate professor and programme chair of international relations at Leiden University.

-“The visit also coincides with the 250th anniversary of American independence, which gives it a powerful historical irony: a British monarch is arriving in Washington to reaffirm an alliance with a republic born from revolt against the Crown.”
+“The visit also coincides with the 250th anniversary of American independence, which gives it a powerful historical irony: a British monarch is arriving in Washington to reaffirm an alliance with a republic born from revolt against the crown.”

 “That symbolism is not ornamental.
 It does diplomatic work,” Santino added.